 What Is Platonic Love?

-Written as a series of speeches which explore the various concepts of love, the reader is left with an understanding that love goes far beyond physical attraction.
+The term "platonic love" comes from ancient Greek philosophy.
+The great writer and thinker Plato (c.
+428 BCE-c.
+348 BCE) touched on the idea in his famous dialogue, "Symposium," (although he never actually used the term itself).
+Written as a series of speeches which explore the various concepts of love, the work leaves the reader with an understanding that love goes far beyond physical attraction.
 In fact, love exists in intellectual and spiritual forms too.

 Why Do You Need Platonic Love?

-It Is Comfortable
+Platonic Love Is Comfortable

-It Is Easy
+Platonic Love Is Easy

-It Is Powerful
+Platonic Love Is Powerful

 Very few words accurately describe just how intense platonic love is.
 Think of it as having a soulmate, but in a non-romantic sense.
-Individuals in platonic relationships are often very vocal about how important it is to spend time together and how much they need the other person around.
+Individuals in platonic relationships are often very vocal about how important it is to spend time together and how much they enjoy having the other person around.

-Because there is a lack of romantic interest in platonic relationships, many challenging situations do not happen.
+Because there is a lack of romantic interest in platonic relationships, many challenging situations do not occur.
 There will never be pressure to get married, have kids, be physically intimate, or take part in any other behavior that happens in typical relationships.

-A Door In
+To Get A Door In